-“Inadequate sleep can lead to problems with learning, behavior, mood, and overall health,” says Sujay Kansagra, MD, director of Duke's Pediatric Neurology Sleep Medicine program.
+“Inadequate sleep can lead to problems with learning, behavior, mood, and overall health,” says Sujay Kansagra, MD, a pediatric neurologist and an expert in sleep disorders in children.
 “Poor sleep can worsen just about any health condition.”
 In kids, poor sleep can cause irritability, behavioral problems, attention problems, and hyperactivity that can mimic attention deficit/hyperactivity disorder.
 A child’s sleeplessness can lead to loss of sleep for parents and may even affect the family dynamic.

 When adults have trouble sleeping, we typically think stress is the culprit.
 But in children, the most common sleep problems are actually related to behavior.
-“Children often test their limits by making multiple requests at nighttime,” Kansagra says.
+“Children often test their limits by making multiple requests at nighttime,” Dr. Kansagra says.
 Nearly every parent is familiar with the expert stalling tactics employed by children.
 “Please?
 Just one more story?” may be tempting.
 Your kid loves reading, and that’s a good thing, right?
 Not so fast.
-“This is a behavioral problem, and it requires parents setting firm limits,” Kansagra says.
+“This is a behavioral problem, and it requires parents setting firm limits,” Dr. Kansagra says.
 Having consistent bedtime routines is important at any age.

 By the time children become teenagers, they may experience changes in their natural body clock, known as the circadian rhythm.
 Most adolescents naturally shift their internal clock to go to sleep later and wake later the next day.
 “Delayed sleep phase syndrome” will be familiar to any parent who has ever wondered how a teenager can sleep until noon.
 Exposure to light late at night can worsen this otherwise normal shift, so adolescents using electronics at night are at risk of getting inadequate sleep.
 Avoiding late-night light and maintaining the same wake time on weekends and weekdays can help.
 White-noise machines and fans might help soothe teens to sleep, too.

 Quiet the Worries